 Michigan to Ohio: The U.P.

 It’s hard to get an idea of what Escanaba looks like in the middle of the night but it was exactly what I imagined once we got up the following day.
 Imagine Coronado Island but much, much colder.
-It’s a tiny little town on right on Lake Michigan.
+It’s a tiny little town on on Lake Michigan.
 It thrives during the summer months but business tapers off with winter approaching.
-Very few tourists pass through — even fewer from California.
+There were very few tourists pass through — even fewer from California.